 Europe is expected to play an important part in this 'electric vehicle revolution' with nine battery and battery precursor factories, with no fewer than twelve electric car factories already under construction or announced recently.
 Europe is expected to become the second most important centre (after China) of the global electric car and battery industries.
-The Chvaletice Manganese Project is in close geographical proximity of the major battery factories being built in Europe: six large plants that will consume manganese inputs are located within 400 km of Chvaletice, and the distance to three Polish factories (including the recently announced Daimler battery plant in Jawor, Poland) is approximately 200 km.
+The Chvaletice Manganese Project is in close geographical proximity of the major battery factories being built in Europe: six large plants that will consume manganese inputs are located within 400 km of Chvaletice, and the distance to three Polish factories is approximately 200 km.
 Refer to the following figure: